-These provide for a specific person to receive benefits for their lifetime or for a specified period (until they remarry for example).
+This provides for a specific person to receive benefits for their lifetime or for a specified period (such as until they remarry).
 The benefit can include a right to live in a property and/or a right to receive income (in the form of interest, dividends, rents etc).
-The capital in this type of trust is not usually available for the beneficiary to spend, but it can be if that's what the creator is happy with.
+The capital in this type of trust is not usually available for the beneficiary to spend, but it can be if that's what the creator wants.

-They are very often used in Wills to give a surviving spouse a 'right to occupy' the matrimonial home but ensuring that if the spouse subsequently remarries the property would still pass to their children and cannot be left to anyone else.
+They are very often used in Wills to give a surviving spouse a right to occupy the matrimonial home, but ensuring that if the spouse subsequently remarries, the property will still pass to their children and cannot be left to anyone else.